 We would like to thank our sponsors for their funding and support.

-Members of the Steering Committee reviewed the state of the Network and projects implemented in 2021 and discussed future activities and projects for 2022.
+At an online meeting on 24 November 2022, the OSCE Network Steering Committee reviewed activities of the Network implemented in 2022 and discussed potential activities for 2023.

 The projects and activities of the OSCE Network have been sponsored by the following states (in alphabetical order): Austria, Finland, Germany, Ireland, Kazakhstan, Serbia, Slovakia, and Switzerland.
 The Network has also received financial and in-kind contributions from the Friedrich Ebert Foundation Regional Offices in Vienna and Moscow, as well as in-kind contributions from the following institutions (in alphabetical order): the Academy of the Diocese Rottenburg-Stuttgart; the Arctic University of Norway; the Belgrade Center for Security Policy; the Carnegie Endowment for International Peace; the Davis Center for Russian and Eurasian Studies at Harvard University; the Edward M. Kennedy Institute, National University of Ireland, Maynooth; the Embassy of Finland in Vienna; the European Union Agency for Fundamental Rights; the Free and Hanseatic City of Hamburg; the Institute for Peace Research and Security Policy at the University of Hamburg; the King Abdullah International Centre for Interreligious and Intercultural Dialogue; the Russian International Affairs Council; the University of Birmingham; and the University of Tampere.